openDSLM/opendslm-deamon/opendslm-daemon.md

 libcamera pipeline for DSLR-style workflows.
 It exposes endpoints to configure sensor parameters, trigger CinemaDNG stills, start/stop RAW video sequences, and stream preview frames.
-The current alpha has only been tested on Raspberry Pi 4B and Raspberry Pi 5 boards paired with the IMX585 “StarlightEye” module, but the code should adapt easily to other libcamera-compatible sensors.
+The current alpha has only been tested on Raspberry Pi 4B and Raspberry Pi 5 boards paired with the IMX585 “StarlightEye” module; see the [compatibility matrix](README.md#compatibility-alpha) for other sensors that may work with additional tweaking.

 ## Building